NextGeoss/ckanext-nextgeossharvest/README.md

 5. Select `Manual` from the frequency options.
 6. Run the harvester.
 It will programmatically create datasets.

-## <a name="harvesting-proba-v"></a>Harvesting PROBA-V products
+## <a name="harvesting-foodsecurity"></a>Harvesting Food Security pilot outputs
-The PROBA-V harvester harvests products from the following collections:
+The Food Security harvester harvests the VITO pilot outputs for the following collections:

-- On time collections:
-    1. PROBAV_L2A_1KM_V001
+    1. NextGEOSS Sentinel-2 FAPAR
-    2. Proba-V Level-1C
-    3. Proba-V S1-TOC (1KM)
-    4. Proba-V S1-TOA (1KM)
-    5. Proba-V S10-TOC (1KM)
-    6. Proba-V S10-TOC NDVI (1KM)
-- One month delayed collections with 333M resolution:
-    1. Proba-V Level-2A (333M)
-    2. Proba-V S1-TOA (333M)
-    3. Proba-V S1-TOC (333M)
-    4. Proba-V S10-TOC (333M)
-    5. Proba-V S10-TOC NDVI (333M)
-- One month delayed collections with 100M resolution:
-    1. Proba-V Level-2A (100M)
-    2. Proba-V S1-TOA (100M)
-    3. Proba-V S1-TOC (100M)
+    2. NextGEOSS Sentinel-2 FCOVER
+    3. NextGEOSS Sentinel-2 LAI
-    4. Proba-V S1-TOC NDVI (100M)
+    4. NextGEOSS Sentinel-2 NDVI
-    5. Proba-V S5-TOA (100M)
-    6. Proba-V S5-TOC (100M)
-    7. Proba-V S5-TOC NDVI (100M)

-The products from the on time collections are created and published on the same day.
-The product from delayed collections are published with one month delay after being created.

-The collections were also splitted according to the resoltion to avoid a huge number of datasets being harvested.
-L1C, L2A and S1 products are published daily.
-S5 products are published every 5 days.
-S10 products are published every 10 days.
-S1, S5 and S10 products are tiles covering almost the entire world.
-Each dataset correspond to a single tile.
+The date of the pilot outputs can be different of the current date since the pilot processes old Sentinel Data.

 ### <a name="proba-v-settings"></a>PROBA-V Settings
 The PROBA-V harvester has configuration has:
 1. `start_date` (required) determines the date on which the harvesting begins.
 It must be in the format `YYYY-MM-DD`.
 If you want to harvest from the earliest product onwards, use `2018-01-01`
 2. `end_date` (optional) determines the end date for the harvester job.
 It must be a string describing a date in the format `YYYY-MM-DD`, like 2018-01-31.
 The end_date is not mandatory and if not included the harvester will run until catch up the current day.
 To limit the number of datasets per job each job will harvest a maximum of 2 days of data.
 3. `username` and `password` are your username and password for accessing the PROBA-V products at the source.
-4. `collections_type` (required) to define the collection that will be collected.
-It can be `current` (for the on time collections) or `delayed` (for the one month delayed collections).
+4. `collection` (required) to define the collection that will be collected.
+It can be `FAPAR`, `FCOVER`, `LAI` or `NDVI`.
-5. `resolution` (required if the `collections_type` is `delayed`) to define if the harvester will collect products with 333M or 100M resolution.
-6. `make_private` (optional) determines whether the datasets created by the harvester will be private or public.
+5. `make_private` (optional) determines whether the datasets created by the harvester will be private or public.
 The default is `false`, i.e., by default, all datasets created by the harvester will be public.

 #### Examples of PROVA-V settings
 ```
 {
-"start_date":"2018-08-01",
-"collections_type":"current",
+"start_date":"2018-03-01",
+"collection":"FAPAR",
 "username":"nextgeoss",
 "password":"nextgeoss",
 "make_private":false